saadahmed9/HCP-Gitops/README.md

 ## Using the Helm Chart
 1. Review values.yaml:
 The values.yaml file defines the default configuration for your HCP cluster.
 Carefully review the options and modify them according to your specific requirements.
-This file controls aspects like HCP version, resource allocation, network configuration, and more.
+This file controls aspects like worker_count, CPU, Memory, and more.

 2. To customize the HCP cluster provisioning process, modify the following:
    - values.yaml: This is the primary file for overriding default settings.
 Adjust any configuration options as needed.